Bioinspired Communication & Ethics

 Difficulty finding meeting times Baumgartner et al., section on tools and infrastructure

 Disagreements about direction Field Guide Ch.
-10 (Conflict is Normal); HGP case study
+10 (Conflict is Normal); HGP framing parable (Lecture 6)

 Unclear credit or contributions Field Guide Ch.
-8 and Appendix; CRISPR case study
+8 and Appendix; Transistor + BCS Theory cases

 Incompatible writing styles Baumgartner et al., section on collaborative writing